Skip to main content

 estimatedCompletionTimeEstimated end-to-end completion time as an ISO 8601 duration

-withdrawableUsd on the wallet object and availableToInitiateUsd in preview are related but different:
+withdrawableUsd on the wallet object and in preview are related but different:

 • Wallet withdrawableUsd is the wallet-level conservative amount that can be withdrawn now.

-• Preview availableToInitiateUsd is the destination-specific amount that can safely start right now.
+• Preview withdrawableUsd is the destination-specific amount that can safely start right now.

-• Preview availableToInitiateUsd can be lower than the wallet object’s withdrawableUsd.
+• Preview withdrawableUsd can be lower than the wallet object’s withdrawableUsd.

 Ground keeps wallet-level ownership, wallet-level readiness, and destination-specific readiness separate on purpose.
 Value can remain customer-owned while still being unavailable to start a fresh withdrawal to a specific destination, for example when a prior unwind, bridge, or payout boundary is still settling and the destination representation has not yet been observed.